Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Thousands of hospitals in the U.S. have at least one surgical robot.
-Surgeons have used the da Vinci robot in hundreds of thousands of surgical procedures.
-But, recent reports of mechanical complications resulting from robotic procedures are a concern.
+But recent reports of mechanical complications resulting from robotic procedures are a concern.
 Patient injuries have caused heightened scrutiny of the da Vinci surgical robot.

 The da Vinci Surgical System uses several mechanical arms and a nearby console.
-Surgeons use its high-definition, three-dimensional system, and state-of-the-art instruments to operate on a patient's body.
+Surgeons use its high-definition, three-dimensional system and state-of-the-art instruments to operate on a patient’s body.
 These features offer several advantages:

 - Using mechanical arms removes the risk of a trembling human hand missing its mark